JakeSteam/blog-programming/_posts/2019-03-04-using-preferencefragment-to-effortlessly-handle-user-settings.md

 Every setting in your list needs to have a few strings defined.
 I recommend doing this in a separate `preferences.xml` file, to avoid them mixing with your localised strings, but this is personal preference.

 For booleans and strings, you need 4 things.
-In this example, we’re configuring a “Use mobile data” boolean switch:
+In this example, we're configuring a "Use mobile data" boolean switch:

-1. An internal reference (the preference’s name in SharedPreferences), e.g. `<string name="pref_useMobileData">useMobileData</string>`.
+1. An internal reference (the preference's name in SharedPreferences), e.g. `<string name="pref_useMobileData">useMobileData</string>`.
 2. A default value, e.g. `<bool name="pref_useMobileData_default">false</bool>`.
 3. A title to be displayed to the user, e.g. `<string name="useMobileData_title">Use mobile data</string>`.
 4. A description to be displayed to the user, e.g. `<string name="useMobileData_desc">Sync on mobile networks as well as wifi</string>`.

-Notice that the default value isn’t a string, and is the datatype of the preference.
+Notice that the default value isn't a string, and is the datatype of the preference.
 For numerical settings, there are a few additional parameters required so that a value slider can be displayed:

 1. The minimum value, e.g. `<integer name="pref_myInt_min">1</integer>`.
 2. The maximum value, e.g. `<integer name="pref_myInt_max">10</integer>`.
 3. The step value (how much the number can be changed by), e.g. `<integer name="pref_myInt_step">1</integer>`.

-I’ve previously had problems getting step to be obeyed, but minimum and maximum work reliably.
-Here’s a complete example of an example integer preference:
+I've previously had problems getting step to be obeyed, but minimum and maximum work reliably.
+Here's a complete example of an example integer preference:

 ```
 <string name="pref_int1">int1</string>